Gapminder/gapminder-ai/automation-api/README.md

    ```
    - Extracts requests that resulted in errors from the responses file
    - Default response path is requests filename with '-response' suffix
+   - use `gm-eval send-file` to send the requests

 2. **Merge responses**:
    ```bash